 While ISO certification does not guarantee accurate legal translations, it does indicate that the translation company has a quality management system in place and documented processes for quality assurance.
 While not foolproof, it is certainly better than no certification.
 Since many established translation companies have achieved ISO certification, you are better off relying on one that does.

 3. Legal Specialization

-It makes sense to choose a company that specializes in legal translation.
-Even if you only need to translate several documents, you are better off working with a provider that is familiar with litigation and the discovery process, and can provide legal support services in addition to document translation (i.e., interpretation for depositions, foreign-language document review, etc.).
+It makes sense to choose a company that specializes in legal document translation.
+Even if you only need to translate several documents, you are better off working with a provider that is familiar with litigation and the discovery process and can provide legal support services in addition to document translation (i.e., interpretation for depositions, foreign-language document review, etc.).
 Ask about the qualifications of their legal translators, and how many years they have been translating legal documents.
-Also ask about proofreading.
-If your case deals with technical subject matter, then make sure translators they would assign have a relevant educational and experiential background.
+Also, ask about proofreading.
+If your case deals with the technical subject matter, then make sure the translators they would assign have a relevant educational and experiential background.

 How long has the agency been around?
 Has anyone in your firm used them in the past?
 You should not hesitate to ask for references to projects of similar scope and subject matter.

 It’s worth inquiring how long estimates typically take.
 Most translation companies can provide an estimate in an hour or two.
 But some—particularly the largest companies—can take much longer.
 Do they provide after-hours or weekend service?
 If translation requests often arrive at your desk after 6 pm, you should not select a translation provider that only responds to new requests between 9-5.